Ph0enixKM/GTK-UI/README.md

 ## Instalation

 ### Manual
-Just grap `gtkui.h` and `gtkui.c` files and put them in your project.
+Just grab `gtkui.h` and `gtkui.c` files and put them in your project.
 Include in the following way:

 ```c